Bobcat RISE

 Who We Are

-Proudly established in the College of Education, Bobcat RISE will serve students with a range of intellectual and developmental disabilities who desire post-secondary education and are ready for independent but supported living on a college campus.
+Proudly established in the College of Education, Bobcat RISE serves students with a range of intellectual and developmental disabilities who desire post-secondary education and are ready for independent but supported living on a college campus.

-Bobcat RISE will admit five students in the Fall 2023 cohort with subsequent fall cohorts offering a total of ten enrollment opportunities.
+Bobcat RISE admitted the first cohort of five students in the Fall 2023 cohort with subsequent fall cohorts offering a total of ten enrollment opportunities.

 Old Main with students walking in front of the building